Our Theme

 English

 Reading, as always, will be a crucial part of the children’s learning.
 The children will continue to use Accelerated Reader for their daily reading books, which they will also bring home.
-The children will also have whole class reading comprehension lessons using a variety of books and focusing on different domains such as retrieval, prediction, vocabulary and author’s choice.
+The children will also have whole class reading comprehension lessons using a variety of books linked to our topic and focusing on different domains such as retrieval, prediction, vocabulary and author’s choice.

 Maths